Spelieye/superlooper/README.md

 ![superlooper_pcb](https://github.com/Spelieye/superlooper/assets/36861919/1f62ba5a-4f87-4298-baff-512ab6a072ce)

 I used a [1032L enclosure](https://www.taydaelectronics.com/hardware/enclosures/1032l-style.html).
 I create a drill template that can be placed on the enclosure.
 Cutout along the edges keeping the whitespace between the two faces.
 Align the bottom of the face with all the jacks to be inbetween the screw columns, tape, wrap around to the top, tape some more and you should have the template aligned properly.
 I center tapped, drilled pilot holes, then used a stepper drill bit for all the holes.
-Note: I had to drill all the holes for the PCB mounted jacks to 12mm to add tolerance so the PCB mounted jacks all fit since hand drilling isn't super precisce.
+Note: I had to drill all the holes for the PCB mounted jacks to 12mm to have tolerance so the PCB mounted jacks all fit since hand drilling isn't super precisce.

 ![IMG_7229](https://github.com/Spelieye/superlooper/assets/36861919/99b4512d-16dc-49eb-b74e-eacef47a6297)